lambdaclass/concrete/ROADMAP.md

      and `scripts/tests/check_collection_coherence.sh`; the gate must show the chosen verdict for incompatible dictionaries and prove the API cannot silently combine them.
+   - 8d.
+Keep `with_value_mut` / `modify` parked until their separate aliasing
+     invariant is enforced.
+Mutable scoped callbacks have a receiver/context aliasing hazard (`&mut self` plus a context that can reach the same container); solve that with a container-not-in-context gate before shipping them.
+   - 8e.
+Keep scalar `from(param)` returned references deferred and
+     evidence-gated.
+If ever added, they stay flat and scalar: no `Option`, `Result`, structs, arrays, containers, callback contexts, or generic wrappers.
+This is the escape valve only if real workloads prove operation APIs, owned views, and scoped callbacks insufficient.
 9. Build iterator and builder APIs in proposed `std.iter` and `std.builder` after the collection shape is known: `Iter<T>`-style adapters, `fold`/`map`/`filter`/`take`/`drop`, known-length reporting, byte/text